cztomczak/cefpython/api/ApplicationSettings.md

 There are hundreds of options that can be set through CEF/Chromium command line switches.
 These switches can be set programmatically by passing a dictionary with switches as second argument to [cefpython](cefpython.md).Initialize().
 See the [CommandLineSwitches](CommandLineSwitches.md) wiki page for more information.

+Issue #244 is to add even more configurable settings by exposing API to Chromium Preferences.

 ## Settings